Are you tired of honking by motorists on roads? Then join 'HornVrat' campaign

 Lauding the effort, Gokul Jain, a retired government employee from Mumbai, said that the awareness campaign will go a long way in teaching people about the disadvantages of unstoppable honking.

-So, next time you honk to move ahead on roads, just remember at times it is better not to do so, like the campaign has been requesting all Mumbaikars, these days.
+So, next time you honk to move ahead on roads, just remember at times it is better not to do so like the campaign has been requesting all Mumbaikars, these days.